-File the 2020 Form 100W for calendar year 2020 and fiscal year that begins in 2020.
+File the 2021 Form 100W for calendar year 2021 and fiscal year that begins in 2021.
 Enter taxable year beginning and ending dates only if the return is for a short year or a fiscal year.
 If a domestic corporation files the first California tax return, the fiscal year beginning date must be the date the corporation is incorporated.
 If the corporation reports its income using a calendar year, leave the date area blank.
 If the return is being filed for a short period (less than 12 months), write "short year" in black or blue ink in the top margin.
 Convert all foreign monetary amounts to U.S. dollars.

-The 2020 Form 100W may also be used if both of the following apply:
+The 2021 Form 100W may also be used if both of the following apply:

-- The corporation has a taxable year of less than 12 months that begins and ends in 2021. - The 2021 Form 100W is not available at the time the corporation is required to file its return.
-The corporation must show its 2021 taxable year on the 2020 Form 100W and incorporate any tax law changes that are effective for taxable years beginning after December 31, 2020.
+- The corporation has a taxable year of less than 12 months that begins and ends in 2022. - The 2022 Form 100W is not available at the time the corporation is required to file its return.
+The corporation must show its 2022 taxable year on the 2021 Form 100W and incorporate any tax law changes that are effective for taxable years beginning after December 31, 2021.

-Questions A through BB
+Questions A through CC

 Answer all applicable questions and attach additional sheets, if necessary.
-Be sure to answer Questions D through BB on Form 100W, Side 2 and Side 3.
+Be sure to answer Questions D through CC on Form 100W, Side 2 and Side 3.
 Use the following instructions when answering:

-Question B - Combined report informationIf the answer to Question B1 is:
+Question B - Combined report information

-- "Yes," make sure to complete all the guestions listed - "No," skip Questions B2 and B3 and go to Question B4
+- If the answer to Question B1 is: "Yes," make sure to complete all the - questions listed "No." skin Questions B2 and B3 and c - "No," skip Questions B2 and B3 and go to Question B4